bobbypine/SupremeManualBotTimer/README.md

 Once a product is found it will open in your default webbrowser where you will then have to cart and checkout manually.

+Used this personally during week 3 of SS'19, it worked great.
+I had one running for the band aids (keyword band) and one for the tape measurer (keyword penco) and they both opened up on seperate tabs right at 11.
+From there I was able to cart from each tab and then checkout (using either tab).
+It was my first multi-item order, so that's cool.